 Chewy.
 Chocolatey.
 Coffee-y.
 Buttery—these chocolate cookies have it all, plus they’re easy to make.
-If you’re looking for a decadent addition to any cookie tin, a perfect complement to an afternoon cup of coffee, or a sweet after-dinner treat, you can whip these up in a snap.
+If you’re looking for a decadent Valentine’s gift, a perfect complement to an afternoon cup of coffee, or a sweet after-dinner treat, you can whip these up in a snap.

 CHEWY CHOCOLATE COOKIES WITH COFFEE BUTTERCREAM